HansOspina/soap-spring-example/README.md

 <generatePackage>co.socobox.ws.codegen</generatePackage>
 ```

-2.Need to add the @XmlRootElement annotations to hint the ObjectFactory
+2. Need to add the @XmlRootElement annotations to hint the ObjectFactory

 ```java
 @XmlRootElement(name = "SayHelloResponse")